 This album is what happens when you truly set fire to the rain.

-Album Reviews Modern Artists Pop Music 21 25 Adele Adele Adkins Album Grammy Grammy Award Hello LP Lps Max Martin Music Music Review New Release Pop and Rock Pop Music Record Record Albums Records Rock Music Rock Pop Music Vinyl vinyl records Vinyl Reviews
+Album Reviews Artists of Today Pop Music 21 25 Adele Adele Adkins Album Grammy Grammy Award Hello LP Lps Max Martin Music Music Review New Release Pop and Rock Pop Music Record Record Albums Records Rock Music Rock Pop Music Vinyl vinyl records Vinyl Reviews